apauldev/Yotara/PROJECT_README.md

 - [`apps/frontend/src/app/app.component.spec.ts`](./apps/frontend/src/app/app.component.spec.ts)
 - [`apps/frontend/src/app/core/services/auth-state.service.spec.ts`](./apps/frontend/src/app/core/services/auth-state.service.spec.ts)

+Practical notes:

+- API tests cover auth flows, auth-origin handling, CORS handling, and task scoping behavior
+- frontend tests now validate the router-shell app structure and auth state services
+- frontend tests require `ChromeHeadless` to be available on the machine

 ## Local Development Notes

 - The frontend dev server binds to `0.0.0.0` on port `4200`.
 - The API binds to `0.0.0.0` on port `3000` by default.
 - Auth and task routes assume cookies and browser-based session flows.
 - Onboarding currently stores the selected workspace type in `localStorage` before navigating to the dashboard.
+- Drizzle Studio is started from the root dev runner and is intended for local inspection, not production use.
+- If frontend and API run on different origins, keep frontend environment values and API trusted origin settings aligned.

 ## Suggested First Checks